randym32/Anki.Vector.Documentation/documents/tools/Webots.md

 # Webots

-Anki used Maya to test Cozmo and Vector's emotion model  on the desktop using Webots before downloading.
+Anki used Webots to test Cozmo and Vector's emotion model  on the desktop before downloading.
 And perhaps the behavior tree.